 The Office of Science and Technology Policy (OSTP) has responsibility, in partnership with the Office of Management and Budget (OMB), for advising the President on the Federal Research and Development (R&D) budget and shaping R&D priorities across those Federal agencies that have significant portfolios in science and technology.
 OSTP also has responsibility—with the help of the National Science and Technology Council (NSTC), which is administered out of OSTP—for coordinating interagency research initiatives.
 It is OSTP’s mission to help develop and implement sound science and technology policies and budgets that reflect Administration priorities and make coordinated progress toward important national policy goals.

-2014 R&D Budget
+2016 R&D Budget

-April 10, 2013: OSTP is pleased to release the following information on the science, technology, innovation, and STEM education components of the President's FY 2014 Budget.
+February 2, 2015: OSTP is pleased to release the following information on the science, technology, innovation, and STEM education components of the President's FY 2016 Budget.

 - Fact Sheet: President’s 2016 Budget Invests in America’s Future: R&D, Innovation, and STEM Education (pdf)

 - Fact Sheet: Investing in America’s Future: Preparing Students With STEM Skills (pdf)

 - Fact Sheet: President Obama’s Precision Medicine Initiative (link)

 - Fact Sheet: President’s 2016 Budget Proposes Historic Investment to Combat Antibiotic-Resistant Bacteria to Protect Public Health (link)

 - Fact Sheet: Middle Class Economics: Investing in American Innovation (link)

 - Fact Sheet: Middle Class Economics: Building a Clean Energy Economy, Improving Energy Security, and Taking Action on Climate Change (link)